abstractqqq/dsds/readme.md

 ## Dependencies

 Python 3.11+ because I am using match statements and a lot of typing.
+If only eda_utils is used, then I think 3.9 is good.

 pip install polars scipy nltk scikit-learn xgboost